 When it comes time to pitch your startup to investors, it's all about business.
 Whether your backend is in Ruby on Rails or Django isn't what investors are looking for.
 Stuffing your landing page full of buzzwords isn't going to cut it.
 Investors need numbers.

 As a founder, you need to be able to calculate things like your customer acquisition cost (CAC).
 This number needs to be compared with the lifetime value (LTV) of a customer.
-This might seem obvious, but calculating CAC when you have large multi-channel marketing campaigns requires some serious data analysis.
+This might seem obvious, but calculating CAC when you have large multi-channel marketing campaigns requires some serious data analysis and efficient campaign management.
 A back of the envelope calculation isn't going to cut it.

 You really need to feel comfortable talking about things like monthly burn (how much you spend a month) and your startup's runway (how long until you run out of money in your current state).
 A quick way to get up to speed is to check out these KPIs.